 Some helpful tips for those visiting St. Joseph’s for the first time

 Parking is available in the lot directly across from St. Joseph’s Church, in the school parking lot located on the corner of Vine & Mulberry Streets, and in the loop around the church.
 If you park in the loop around the church, kindly leave promptly after Holy Mass, so as not to block anyone in.
 For more detailed parking information, please visit our Location page.

 The church is handicap accessible by a ramp located on the front right-side of the church.
 If you require any assistance or would like Father to bring Holy Communion to you in your pew, notify an usher and they will be happy to help you.

 Materials for the Traditional Latin Mass are available in the Communications Center located in the left rear of the church by the image of the Pietá.
-There you will find Adoremus hymnals & the Parish Book of Chant books, red missalettes that contain the Ordinary texts side-by-side in Latin and English, bulletins with the proper texts/readings for Holy Mass, and chapel veils.
+There you will find Adoremus hymnals & the Parish Book of Chant books, red missalettes that contain the Ordinary texts side-by-side in Latin-English and Latin-Spanish if desired, bulletins with the proper texts/readings for Holy Mass, and chapel veils.

 The restroom is located on the left-hand side of the vestibule This restroom is also equipped with a changing table.
 An additional restroom is located in the Good Shepherd Room, located in the building immediately to the side of the church.